Sukanto54cl/ai-school-iom-2025/docs/day1.2_intro_ml/readme.md

 # Overview Central Steps

-Following main steps are typical for a machine learning project:
+Following steps are typical for a machine learning project:
 1. Look at the big picture.
 2. Get the data.
 3. Explore and visualize the data.